Art3mis-rm/AD_OutOfCountry/README.md

 7. Once all the above steps are executed, double click on the batch file (AD_OutOfCountry)

-Note: The names of the files and folder should NOT be changed
+Note: 1.
+The names of the files and folder should NOT be changed
+      2. Check the Screenshots FileStructure1.PNG and FileStructure2.PNG

 ----------------------------------------------------------------------------------------
 Additional Information